 In the 1950s the last farm was sold and income derived from modest rents paid by the Residents.

 The accommodation was upgraded in the 1960s to self-contained flats on one level – either upstairs or downstairs – with central heating replacing the coal fire.
 Water rates and telephone standing charge are paid for by the Trust.

 Today each apartment is occupied.
 The warden lives on site and a weekly service continues to be held in the Chapel.
 The beautiful grounds are well maintained for the enjoyment and benefit of Residents, and also used for garden functions by the Church and other charities, e.g. the Marie Curie Foundation.

-In 2011 the Charity celebrated 300 years since its founding with a Royal Visit by HRH Princess Alexandra, a Church Service and other events.
+In 2011 the Charity celebrated 300 years since its founding with a Royal Visit by HRH Princess Alexandra, a Service of Thanksgiving and other events.
 Many of the historic features of the original buildings have been restored and the almshouses, now known as Ravenstone Court, offer an attractive and comfortable setting for peaceful living.

 It is pleasant to walk along Hospital Lane and look over the wall into the garden, enjoy the mellow red brick façade, the pleached lime trees and the small, diamond paned windows.